dyninst/dyninst/docs/proccontrol/overview.rst

 An iRPC (Inferior Remote Procedure Call) is a mechanism for executing code in a target process.
-Despite the name, an iRPC does not necessarily have to involve a procedure call—any piece of code can be executed.
+Despite the name, an iRPC does not necessarily have to involve a procedure call-any piece of code can be executed.

 A ProcControlAPI user can invoke an iRPC by providing ProcControlAPI with a buffer of machine code and specifying a Process or Thread on